Dyson V8 Review: Absolute vs Animal vs MotorHead

 The V8 has two filters that help keep fine dust and allergens inside the dust cup.

-These two filters are what you call “lifetime” filters, which means it should last the vacuum’s lifetime if you clean it regularly.
-To minimize downtime, you can purchase extra filters, and there are many options on Amazon.
+These two filters are “lifetime” filters, meaning it should last the vacuum’s lifetime if you clean it regularly.
+You can purchase extra filters to minimize downtime, and there are many options on Amazon.

 What improvements does the Dyson V8 have over the V6?